[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 This time, we will enable the Emotion API.

-Then, click "Subscribe" and you're ready to go.
+Then, simply press "Subscribe," and you're ready to go.

 The screen will change to show a list of currently enabled APIs

-As of December 27, 2016, the Emotion API is in preview and can be used for free up to 30,000 times per month.
+Currently (as of December 27, 2016), the Emotion API is in preview, so it can be used for free up to 30,000 times per month.

-The pricing structure is slightly different from GCP's Vision API, but there is a free tier of up to 1,000 units per month.
+The pricing structure is slightly different from GCP's Vision API, but it is free up to 1,000 units per month.

-The unit may be a little confusing, but it refers to an analysis item.
-For example, one unit is used for face recognition, and another unit is used for text recognition.
-This allows you to obtain data for multiple items from a single image.
+The unit is a bit confusing, but it refers to the analysis items.
+For example, if you perform face recognition, it's 1 unit; if you perform text recognition, it's another unit; you can obtain data for multiple items from a single image.

-For example, facial recognition can obtain the precise position of facial features, which may be useful for further processing.
+Even with just face recognition, it can acquire detailed information, including the position of facial features, which may be useful for further processing.

-Back to the topic, once you enable the Emotion API, you need to get an API Key.
+Getting back to the point, once you enable the Emotion API, you need to obtain an API Key.

-When you enable the API, two API Keys will be enabled, so you can use either one.
+Since two API Keys become active when you enable the API, you can simply use either one.

 The API Key is the one hidden by an "X" in the Keys section of the list, so you can either click Show to copy it, or click the Copy link to copy it